keithalewis/math/apl.md

 be expensive in terms of computer hardware but using lazy evaluation, lenses, zippers and other implementation techniques is well understood now.

-Dijkstra called APT "a mistake carried through to perfection."
-I've chosen to ignore the first part of Edsger W's claim.
+Dijkstra called APL "a mistake carried through to perfection," but let's ignore the first part of Edsger W's claim.

 ## Category Theory